jamesgreen311/astro-on-cloudflare/laughable-limit/src/pages/gallery/painting.md

 ---
 title: 'Crack The Sky'
-description: 'An oil and cold wax medium painting, 24" x 24" x 2", cradled birch panel'
+description: 'An oil and cold wax medium painting, 24" x 24" x 2", on a cradled birch panel'
 image:
    url: '/assets/gallery/crack-the-sky-640.png'
    alt: 'Crack the sky, an original oil and cold wax abstract painting'